WestDRI/slides/content/pt_firstnn/_index.md

 - `poisson_nll_loss` for Poisson negative log likelihood loss <br>
 ...

-Go to [the documentation](https://pytorch.org/docs/stable/nn.functional.html#loss-functions) for a full list.
+Go to {{<a "https://pytorch.org/docs/stable/nn.functional.html#loss-functions" "the documentation">}} for a full list.

 ---